Frequently Asked Questions: 12 Months

 Don't be nervous about your child's first visit to the dentist.
 Pediatric dentists are specially trained to care for children's teeth and will be able to pick up any early problems with your baby's teeth and help correct them right away.
 They are likely to be sensitive to your child's (and your) fears and anxieties.
 Prepare your child for the visit by explaining in simple terms what to expect.
 Avoid using words that might make him fearful (such as, "pain," hurt" or "needles").
 The dentist will explain any necessary procedures to your child in a way he can understand.

 You can also help keep your child's teeth healthy at home.
 Never prop the bottle in his mouth or put him to sleep with a bottle.
 Formula or juice that sits around his teeth can cause cavities.
-You can also begin cleaning his teeth and gums with a soft cloth or brushing them with a soft, child-sized toothbrush with no more than a pea-sized amount of fluoridated toothpaste once or twice a day.
+You can also begin cleaning his teeth and gums with a soft cloth or brushing them with a soft, child-sized toothbrush with no more than a rice-grain size smear of fluoridated toothpaste once or twice a day.